agforero/agforero.github.io/index.md

 * Intel/ARM Assembly
 * HTML5/CSS

 During the summer of 2020, I interned at [Argonne National Laboratory](https://www.anl.gov) as a Research Aide at the [Leadership Computing Facility](https://www.alcf.anl.gov/).
-I worked alongside two Computational Scientists to build tools for researching bleeding-edge compilers and supercomputing technologies.
+I worked alongside two computational scientists to build tools for researching bleeding-edge compilers and supercomputing technologies.

 Then, from December 2020 to January 2021, I worked as a Research Assistant at UW-Madison's Biostatistics and Medical Informatics Department to run graph analysis on interactions between human proteins and SARS-CoV-2 proteins.
 I developed a GUI suite based in Tkinter that makes it easy to generate a graph of connections stemming from a specific protein.